 The Complacency of Absolutisms

-We all do this at some point, decide that one thing or idea is the exact answer to everything we need, and we live by that idea with complete dismissal to anything contrary.
+We all do this at some point, decide the best sports cards to buy – one thing or idea is the exact answer to everything we need, and we live by that idea with complete dismissal to anything contrary.
 From my experience, I’ve seen people including myself do this for one of 2 reasons; laziness or security.
 Laziness, in the things we do, think about how much easier it is to follow one set of rules.
 You have a specific set of guidelines and beliefs, any and all situations can fall in a specific category for which you can easily call upon an action that’s a one size fits all.
 Security, knowing that we have a specific answer to any situation, having comfort in having an answer to any situation which may arise with a pre-prescribed solution that will lead to an ideal solution.

 When we live by absolutes, we are blinded by them.